ClaraChaouat/Animated-Navbar/README.md

 ## Description
 The aim of this project is to practice HTML, CSS and Vanilla JS by building a toolbar icons animation.
-This challenge helped to realize how we can build sophisticated things with simple code.
+This challenge helps realizing how we can build sophisticated things with simple code.

 ## Installation
 Clone this repository to get a version in your local environment.